medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 group array without any of them constraining another id's choice.
 Worked through three levels deep in `ccdl-example-any-chain-three-hops-draft.json` (see Worked examples).

-**`cctb` does not implement this.** Its candidate-gathering path (`resolveAnchorDates`) collects the chained group's raw criteria matches without applying that group's own window, which only the final criterion-matching path (`combineCriteria`) does.
-A chained anchor can therefore resolve to an occurrence that does not qualify, admitting patients this document says should not match.
-This is a **conformance defect against the semantics above, not a scoped-out feature.** Keeping the two concerns apart is what makes that visible: the window filtering defined here is §6 meaning, while the separate, also-missing null-guard on the same code path is a §7 translation obligation.
-The first changes which patients match and the second does not.
-Neither is fixed yet, both are listed under Open Questions.
+**`cctb` implements this.** `Group.resolveAnchorDates` computes the group's own window first and passes it down through `aggregateClauseDates` into `resolveClauseDate`, so the emitted candidate query carries the window predicate.
+For a chained anchor the generated CQL reads `Min((from [Condition: Code 'N17' ...]
+C where ToDate(C.recordedDate as dateTime) in Interval["AnchorDate_<upstream>" + 0 hours, "AnchorDate_<upstream>" + 168 hours] ...))`, which is the rule above.

+What is **not** applied on that path is the §7 null-guard.
+The interval is passed down, the guard is not, so if the upstream anchor fails to resolve for a patient the interval degenerates to unbounded rather than to no-match, and the chained anchor can still supply a date downstream.
+That is a translation obligation left unmet rather than a gap in the semantics above, and it does change which patients match.
+Listed under Open Questions.

 ### Applying the window